briananstett/k8-presentation/1_Docker/README.md

 ```
 docker run -it  us.gcr.io/g-1575-internal-projects/myImage:v1 /bin/sh
 ```
 This command will start a new container, but this time will just have a shell as the container's main process.
-We can now navigate the containe's filesytem and spawn child processes, even our node server
+We can now navigate the containe's filesytem and spawn child processes, even our node server.

+---